Carokitty17/Code-Skools/mac-vagrant.md

 ## Step Two: Install Three Programs

-You will need to install Sublime Text, VirtualBox, and Vagrant to set up your coding environment.
+You will need to install visual studio code, VirtualBox, and Vagrant to set up your coding environment.

-### Program One: Sublime Text Editor
+### Program One: VSC Text Editor

-You might have Sublime already installed, but if you haven't installed it yet, complete the following steps:
+You might have Sublime or VSC already installed, but if you haven't installed it yet, complete the following steps:

-1. Go to the [Sublime Text Editor website](http://sublimetext.com/) and click the Download for Mac button.
+1. Go to the [VSC Text Editor website](https://code.visualstudio.com/) and click the Download for Mac button.

 2. Double-click the downloaded file.